Skip to content

 • Help them with their plan: Make sure they write down their episodes, discuss their treatment progress, and help them identify their triggers.
 Again, if they’re feeling comfortable with the idea.
 Having a migraine buddy is so vital to not get mental with the disease.
 Be this buddy for them!

 • Encourage them to seek professional help: Last February to April were the second worst months for me in terms of migraines (nothing will surpass the army with chronic migraines, nothing), and because I was solely by myself in a foreign country, I got desperate enough that I stopped trying anything new, “What’s the point?” was what I assumed.
-Retrospectively, that was the stupidest thing I could have done, and without my current partner, Ola (whom I unironically met exactly after the worst migraines I had in March 2023), I would probably still do it.
+Retrospectively, that was the stupidest thing I could have done, and without my then partner, Ola (whom I unironically met exactly after the worst migraines I had in March 2023), I would probably still do it.
 She refused to see me suffer and pushed me to find new ways to help myself – which I did.
 It may not have brought definite results yet, but there is improvement.
 It just shows how much a person can help in someone else’s life, doesn’t it?

 But how to help if I am this person’s manager/employer?